Robust Min-Max (Regret) Optimization using Ordered Weighted Averaging: Introduction

-In Section~\ref{sec:definition}, we formally define this approach and present a small example to highlight the differences between min-max regret, OWA, and OWAR.
-We study properties of OWAR in Section~\ref{sec:properties}.
-In particular, we show that it is possible to approximate OWAR by using an aggregation approach, which yields a worst-case guarantee of $w_1K$, where $w_1$ is the value of the first entry of the preference vector and $K$ is the number of scenarios.
-This is used to derive heuristic aggregation algorithms in Section~\ref{sec:methods}.
-In Section~\ref{sec:experiments}, we present computational experiments that compare the OWAR approach with min-max regret and OWA, as well as experiments that evaluate the quality of our heuristics.
-We show that not only does OWAR provide a useful trade-off between the min-max regret and OWA criteria, it is also possible to find solutions that are close to optimality using our heuristics.
-We conclude this paper and discuss further research questions in Section~\ref{sec:conclusion}.
+The remainder of this paper is structured as follows.
+In Section~\ref{sec:prel}, we recall the definition of the OWA criterion.
+We also show some known and new properties of OWA that are used later.
+In Section~\ref{sec:definition}, we formally introduce a general OWA optimization problem that we study and present some observations on its tractability.
+In Section~\ref{srlpowa}, we show that the case for non-decreasing weights is NP-hard, even if the nominal problem is a linear program.
+This proof also applies to the classic OWA setting.
+Our main results are presented in Section~\ref{sec:combinatorial}, where we discuss combinatorial problems.
+We provide inapproximability results in Section~\ref{sec:hardness} and new approximation results based on norm estimates in Section~\ref{sec:approx}.
+In Section~\ref{sec:appl}, we apply these results to the matroidal, the shortest path, and the minimum Steiner tree problems.
+We also discuss approximation guarantees stemming from scenario aggregation in Section~\ref{sec:aggregate}.
+Moreover, in Section~\ref{sec:experiments}, we present computational experiments that compare our setting with classic min-max regret and OWA approaches, as well as experiments that evaluate the quality of our algorithms.
+We show that not only does the combination of OWA and regret provide a useful trade-off between the respective criteria, but it is also possible to find solutions that are close to optimality using our approximation algorithms.
+In Section~\ref{sec:conclusion}, we conclude our paper.